Tired of doubting yourself or feeling like a failure? Check out these 10 “Who I Am in Christ” Bible verses for a new perspective!

 “In him we have redemption through his blood, the forgiveness of sins, in accordance with the riches of God’s grace” — Ephesians 1:7

 Is your past full of mistakes?
 Doesn’t matter.
-In Christ, you are forgiven.
+Who we are in Christ means we are someone who is forgiven.
 You are redeemed!
 In fact, Psalm 103:12 tells us “as far as the east is from the west, so far has he removed our transgressions from us.”

 God doesn’t hold your sins against you.
 He forgives you and forgets them entirely!
 (Heb 8:12)

 Related Reading: Four Things Every Christian Needs to Know About Forgiveness

 3. In Christ, I am Chosen (1 Peter 2:9)

 “But you are a chosen people, a royal priesthood, a holy nation, God’s special possession, that you may declare the praises of him who called you out of darkness into his wonderful light.” — 1 Peter 2:9